A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-For a unified LHS procedure to generate suitable sample sets for both the initial sampling (GPI model construction) and the model testing, different conditions need to be satisfied.
-In addition, not all configurations in the configuration space $X$ are valid (i.e., meaningful for the underlying of application).
-The following approach for generating a suitable LHS sample $S$ of size $k$ was employed: \begin{enumerate} \item A LHS sample $S_0$ of size $k$ in $I^n = [0, 1]^n$ is generated so that: \begin{itemize} \item $I_n$ is partitioned into the canonical grid of $k^n$ equally sized $n$-dimensional sub-cubes (`cases').
-The elements of $S_0$ are placed in their own `case', such that each row along each of the $n$ dimensions contains exactly one element of $S_0$, and that the minimal euclidean distance between two occupied squares is maximized, \item each element of $S_0$ is placed within its `case' according to a uniform probability distribution. \end{itemize} While the first condition guarantees a good initial sample, the second condition is essential for it to constitute an appropriate test sample.
+In order to efficiently sample $S$ for the initial GP model creation, the choice made was to use \emph{Latin Hypercube Sampling (LHS)} (see \cite{mckay} and \cite{park}).
+For a unified LHS procedure to generate suitable sample sets $S$ of size $k$ for both the model creation and the model confirmation step, the following conditions need to be satisfied: \begin{itemize} \item The cube $I_n = [0, 1]^n$ is partitioned into the canonical grid of $k^n$ equally sized $n$-dimensional sub-cubes (`cases').
+The elements of $S$ are placed in their own `case', such that each row along each of the $n$ dimensions contains exactly one element of $S$, and that the minimal euclidean distance between two occupied squares is maximized,